vlopezvilla/teribyte-mars-rover/README.md

 ##### Here is where I will be adding the file structure and directions to clone the repo.

+#### Folder Overview

+- code/ → Arduino code for both transmitter and receiver, plus any libraries.
+- hardware/ → Wiring diagrams, parts list, and datasheets for the rover’s components.
+- docs/ → Build instructions, setup guides, and troubleshooting help.
+- LICENSE → License file for the project.
+- README.md → This document.

 #### Cloning the Repository
 ```bash
 git clone https://github.com/vlopezvilla/water-analysis-mars-rover/